The 2023 Atlantic hurricane season is now underway. Here's what to know.

 Brennan noted there are other factors that add to the uncertainty of the effects of El Nino, such as very warm sea surface temperatures, weaker low-level easterly flows and a more active African monsoon season.

 “So these forces are going to kind of fight it out over the course of this hurricane season," Brennan said.
-“We don't know how his season's going to play out.”
+“We don't know how this season's going to play out.”

 WHAT IS THE FEDERAL EMERGENCY MANAGEMENT AGENCY'S ROLE?